-Since the start of the programme, a total of around 910 research projects have been supported with a funding volume of some € 120 million.
-In addition, far more than 50 measures, including a knowledge transfer and advanced training programme with several hundred one-day and multi-day seminars for representatives of the entire value-added chain, were devised and implemented, while five support guidelines provided support for about 1,100 stalls at trade fairs, 140 information and sales promotion projects in organic farming and more than 480 holdings either in the lead-up to or during their conversion to organic farming.
+Since the start of the programme, a total of around 950 research projects have been supported with a funding volume of some € 127 million.
+In addition, more than 50 measures, including a knowledge transfer and advanced training programme with several hundred one-day and multi-day seminars for representatives of the entire value-added chain, were devised and implemented, while five support guidelines provided support for just under 1,140 stalls at trade fairs, 150 information and sales promotion projects and more than 540 holdings either in the lead-up to or during their conversion to organic farming.

-The financial resources of BÖLN are used within the framework of the ERA-NET (European Research Area Network) CORE Organic II scheme (Coordination of European Transnational Research in Organic Food and Farming II) to support transnational research projects in organic farming.
-Under ERA-NET, national and regional research organisations and programme agencies coordinate their funding activities in the European research area.
-26 partners from 21 European countries are now involved in the research network for organic farming.
+The financial resources of BÖLN are also used to fund an ERA-NET (European Research Area Network) project.
+ERA-NET activities are designed to strengthen cooperation between national and regional research promotion institutions.
+Within ERA-NET's CORE Organic (Coordination of European Transnational Research in Organic Food and Farming), transnational research projects on organic farming and organically produced foods are sup-ported and coordinated.
+25 partners from 19 European countries are now involved in the research network.